silentorb/marloth-story/books/fairytale/part4.md

 "Not that it's any of your business, but yes, I have."

 "They're inside you right now?
-This can't be happening!"
+We've got to do something!
+You need medical attention!"

 "Is this bloke giving you trouble?"
 Bobby asked Adelle.
 His posture was very straight and at ease, yet it was clear that with one word he would